kkellerlbl/kbase-service-clients-js/src/docs/workspace.md

 Input parameters for the "get_object_info_new" function.

-		Required arguments:
+objects {array of ObjectIdentity}
-		list<ObjectIdentity> objects - the objects for which the information should be fetched
+: the objects for which the information should be fetched

-		Optional arguments:
+includeMetadata {boolean} [false]
-		boolean includeMetadata - include the object metadata in the returned information.
+: include the object metadata in the returned information.
 Default false.

-		boolean ignoreErrors - Don't throw an exception if an object cannot be accessed; return null for that object's information instead.
+ignoreErrors {boolean} [false]
-			Default false.
+: Don't throw an exception if an object cannot be accessed; return null for that object's information instead.

 ## Methods